mcsee/Software-Design-Articles/Articles/Theory/Nude Models - Part I Setters/readme.md

 ## The next evolutionary step

-Upon object oriented programming arrival, the concepts of encapsulation and information hiding were taken to an atomic extreme.
+Upon [object-oriented](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Explain%20in%205%20Levels//Explain%20in%205%20Levels%20of%20Difficulty%20Object-Oriented%20Programming/readme.md) programming arrival, the concepts of encapsulation and information hiding were taken to an atomic extreme.
 We are no longer talking about encapsulating within a **module** but within the same **object**.

 Returning to the previous example, we move from: